Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

 Student loan consolidation is different from refinancing.
 A Direct Consolidation Loan allows you to combine multiple federal student loans into one federal loan, resulting in a single monthly payment.

 When you consolidate your loans into a Direct Consolidation Loan, you won’t necessarily lower your interest rate.
-The new interest rate will be a weighted average of the interest rates on your previously existing loans, rounded up to the nearest one-eighth of 1%.
+The new interest rate will be a weighted average of the interest rates on your previous loans, rounded up to the nearest one-eighth of 1%.

-However, on the plus side, when you consolidate your federal loans through the federal government, you should still have access to most federal loan benefits like income-based repayment, deferment, and forbearance.
+When you consolidate your federal loans through the federal government, however, you should still have access to most federal loan benefits like income-based repayment, deferment, and forbearance.

 Student Loan Refinancing With SoFi

-If you’ve decided to move forward with student loan refinancing, consider SoFi, the leading student loan refinancing provider.
+If you decide to move forward with student loan refinancing, consider SoFi.
 When you refinance with SoFi, there are no origination fees or prepayment penalties.
 See what you could save by refinancing with the SoFi student loan refinance calculator.